-The primary focus of Patch Manager, a capability of AWS Systems Manager, is on installing operating systems security-related updates on managed nodes.
+The primary focus of Patch Manager, a tool in AWS Systems Manager, is on installing operating systems security-related updates on managed nodes.
 By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security.

 For Linux-based operating system types that report a severity level for patches,